 Sponsored Products only appear if you currently own the Buy Box.

 Only one seller can own the buy box at one time.
-Just like Amazon in general, sponsored product ads are very competitive.
+Just like Amazon in general, sponsored ads are very competitive.

 To ensure you have more time in the buy box make sure: